I Matter Relationship Health Learning Journey

 KICClogo I_Can___logo_HIRESsmall125png rhmlogo2-348w-347hScreenshot 2022-10-01 050800-KPCN-logo

 Life in relationships with children and young people and adults can be confusing, especially when there are additional challenges!
 The I Matter Learning Journey is designed to help you build a deeper, practical understanding of relationship health — whether you’re a parent, professional, or part of an organisation.
-It includes several steps and several key elements:
+In this project we believe that positive community is vital to relationship health so we are developing a locality approach.

 I Matter Get Started Workshop

-Practical structured activity to build foundation understanding and confidence introducing the I Matter Model plus Essentials of Attachment and the Community Wheel.
-Best experienced as live session
+Practical structured activity to build foundation understanding and confidence introducing the I Matter Model plus Essentials of Attachment and the Wheel.
+Best experienced as live

 ONLINE COURSE ONLY: